Unit rationale, description and aim

 Assessment strategy and rationale

-Any detailed discussion of cryptography is obliged to address the ethical and social aspects of using and of not using those techniques.
-Virtually all applications of cryptography involve striking a balance between supporting the individual’s (or group’s or company’s or country’s) right to privacy and the risk of concealing criminal (or despotic) activity.
-The assessment schedule includes a group project that will require students to develop arguments for or against the use of cryptography in a recent historical event and to critically analyse another such argument.
+Any detailed discussion of cryptography is obliged to address the ethical and social aspects of using or not using those techniques.
+The assessment schedule includes a group project that will require students to develop arguments for or against the use of cryptography in a recent historical event.
 These reports will be submitted via Turnitin.

 Overview of assessments